curtlen88/find-ONE-and-Skate-frontend/README.md

 - Leaflet

 ## User Flow
-- For ease of use, we plan on using modals so user never has to navigate away from the map page just to fill out a form etc.  Images & videos will render to the side of the map as to not disrupt the discovery of new spots.
+- For ease of use, we plan on using modals so the user never has to navigate away from the map page just to fill out a form etc.  Images & videos will render to the side of the map as to not disrupt the discovery of new spots.

 ## User Stories
 * As a user, I want to be able to create a new profile with an email and password